kevbuh/ig11/README.md

-# IG-11
+# IG-11 - What is the human loss function

-This is a small amount of my research for AI papers and whatnot.
+This is a small amount of my research in AI with links to papers and jupyter notebooks.

-# Next Steps
+# Some things I need to do

 - Math
   - Back prop